 During the early territorial period, the leader of woman suffrage was Linda Slaughter.
 (See Document 3) By the time of statehood, Elizabeth Preston Anderson became the most important leader of woman suffrage.
 (See Image 1) Neither woman raised a ruckus over the issue.
 There were no suffrage parades or hunger strikes in North Dakota as there were in other states.
 Slaughter represented the National Woman Suffrage Association in North Dakota.
 Elizabeth Preston Anderson was president of the Woman’s Christian Temperance Union (WCTU) in North Dakota.
 The WCTU’s most important concern was to maintain the prohibition clause in the state constitution.
 Incidentally, the members of the WCTU supported woman suffrage.

 A woman suffrage bill was introduced at the last territorial legislature in 1889.
 This time, Mrs. Anderson was watching the events in the legislature very closely.
-She recalled one of the arguments raised against the bill: “If that bill becomes a law, every Norwegian woman in the state will vote and there won’t be a white woman in the state that’ll vote, and the result will be that in a few years not a man can be elected to the legislature unless he’s a Scandinavian.”
+She recalled one of the arguments raised by a legislator against the bill.
+He said: “If that bill becomes a law, every Norwegian woman in the state will vote and there won’t be a white woman in the state that’ll vote, and the result will be that in a few years not a man can be elected to the legislature unless he’s a Scandinavian.”
 Of course, today we understand that Scandinavians are light-skinned people, but in the 19th and much of the 20th centuries, immigrants were often not classed as “white” people.

 Mrs. Anderson was also present in 1893 when the state legislature was often at odds with the first Democratic governor, Eli Shortridge.
 In 1893, a bill to grant woman suffrage passed both the state senate and house on the last day of the session.
 The speaker of the House refused to sign the bill.
 Mrs. Anderson believed that Governor Shortridge would sign the bill.
 However, the bill was “lost” on the way to the governor’s office.
 (It was not the only bill “lost” in that noisy and unproductive session.)
 The House then expunged the record.
 This means that the House removed all notice of the bill from the minutes of its meetings.
 If witnesses had not remembered the event, no one would know that North Dakota nearly legalized woman suffrage in 1893.